Supply Chain in Society

 By analyzing the stress levels of each employee for each department and division (organizational diagnosis), we are working to improve the work environment by assigning personnel to departments and divisions with high stress levels in proportion to the quality and quantity of work, improving the work environment, and correcting long working hours and other problems.

-Health Promotion E-Learning
+E-Learning for Health Promotion

 To improve employees' health knowledge, we distribute videos on various health issues, contributing to employees' proactive health promotion.